urbit/docs.urbit.org/content/guides/command-line/cli-reverse-polish.md

 +++
-title = "Building a CLI App"
+title = "Example: Reverse Polish Notation CLI App" weight = 30
-weight = 28
 +++

 We will utilize the basic calculator app logic from the [parsing guide](/language/hoon/guides/parsing#recursive-parsers) to produce a linked calculator agent `%rpn` supporting the following operators by the appropriate parsers: